Tad and Dianne Taube: Building a Strong Jewish Future

 • Named Endowment Funds

-Established in loving memory by the Lasky family, the Henry Brand Lasky Memorial Endowment Fund continues the caring legacy of Henry Lasky z’l by supporting palliative and end-of-life care for Sonoma County seniors.
+Established in loving memory by the Lasky family, the Henry Brand Lasky Memorial Endowment Fund continues the caring legacy of Henry Lasky z”l.
+Originally dedicated to supporting palliative and end-of-life care for Sonoma County seniors, the purpose was updated in 2025 to sustain and strengthen Holocaust education through the JFCS Holocaust Center.
 Henry was born in Troy, New York, and grew up in Albany.
 After receiving his Bachelor of Arts from Cornell University and law degree from Albany Law School, he was called to active duty in the US Air Force.
-While serving at Hamilton Air Force Base, Henry honed leadership skills that would serve him throughout his life and gained judicial experience.
-He also fell in love with… Read More
+While serving at Hamilton Air Force Base in… Read More

 Posted by Admin on October 14, 2021